SAP-samples/teched2022-AP260/exercises/ex3/README.md

 Let's now discuss what features our new TicketToken contract should have:

-- as our TicketToken NFTs represent tickets to events, we want to be able to store the validity of each ticket.
+- As our TicketToken NFTs represent tickets to events, we want to be able to store the validity of each ticket.
 Once a ticket has been redeemed, we want to mark it used.
-- once a ticket has been redeemed, it cannot be transferred any more.
+- Once a ticket has been redeemed, it cannot be transferred any more.
 This could be a great feature which prevents the sale of already redeemed tickets on marketplaces such as OpenSea.
-- the appearance of our TicketToken NFT should change based on the status of the validity.
+- The appearance of our TicketToken NFT should change based on the status of the validity.
 A valid, non-redeemed ticket might have the look of a typical paper ticket.
-Once redeemed, the nft image should change into another picture, for example to remember the great event.
+Once redeemed, the NFT image should change into another picture, for example to remember the great event.

 ## Storing additional information: ticket (NFT) validity